- If you have registered a new domain name alongside a hosting plan, the domain will be automatically configured to point to your hosting!

 - Look for an option to change or update the Name Servers for this domain name.
 (Note that registering a name server is not the same thing.
 You will likely not need to register a name server).

 - Once you’ve found the fields to update the name servers for the domain, enter the servers as shown for your hosting plan in our Client Centre.
-(Login and click “Manage” beside your hosting plan)
+(Login and click “Settings” beside your hosting plan)